tellurianinteractive/Tellurian.Trains.Schedule.Importers/README.md

 follow a strict workflow to not end up with inconsistent data.

-Therefore it is essential that XPLN-documents can be read and validated for formal data consistency before it can be imported into *Tellurian.Trains* database.
+Therefore it is essential that XPLN-documents can be read and validated for formal data consistency before it can be imported into a database.

+### What data is read?
+The package reads and validates the following parts of an XPLN file:
+* **Station Track** Stations and tracks
+* **Routes** Stretches and lines
+* **Train** Trains with station times and notes, loco and trainset schedules, and jobs.

+The *wheel* and *group* tags are currenly not read.
+- *Wheels* denotes train length in axles.
+It will be added in a forthcoming release.
+- *Group* is only for internal purposes in XPLN.

 ### Validation of XPLN-files
 A rigoruios validation is required before it is possible to import XPLN-files into a database.